muya/muya.github.io/_posts/2021/2021-06-19-wiremock-response-templating.md

 Finally, all the code used in this blog post is available in this repository: [wiremock-docker-demo](https://github.com/muya/wiremock-docker-demo)

-## Coming up in Part 2
+## Part 2: Dynamic Responses
-In the next part, we'll go through "Response Templating", which is a Wiremock feature that allows you to return dynamic responses from your mocked API.

-For example, we can have the API return different songs / artists, randomized listen count, and variable timestamps for `likedOn`.
+Read [Part 2]({{ site.url }}/wiremock-response-templating-part-2/) of this series to learn how to return dynamic responses from your mock!

 Until next time, happy coding!
 Take Care!